f-murillo/CI5437/Proyecto 1/README.md

 ## Bibliografía

 [1] - The Fifteen Puzzle - A New Approach through Hybridizing Three Heuristics Methods.
-Hasan, Talabani, Mirjalili.
+Hasan, Aladdin, Talabani, Mirjalili.
 2023

 [2] - Finding Optimal Solutions to the Twenty-Four Puzzle.
 Korf, Taylor.
 1996